 Next up we have one of our favourite waterfalls near Ubud – Tukad Cepung.

-Located approximately a 45-minutes drive from the town centre Tukad Cepung is one of the most beautiful waterfalls in Bali and essential addition to your Ubud itinerary.
+Located approximately a 45-minutes drive from the town centre Tukad Cepung is one of the most beautiful waterfalls in Bali and an essential addition to your Ubud itinerary.

 The highlight of these falls is the incredible sun rays that shoot into the canyon around 10 am on a sunny day.
+It’s this magical scene that’s made it one of the most instagrammable spots in Bali.

 Need more information?
 Check out our guide to Tukad Cepung Waterfall here.